 They provide fluid interaction, better user experience, home-screen launch icons, adapting to the host’s device, improved speed, and are functional across all platforms and browsers.
 This has led to increased mobile engagement.

 It is up to every individual ecommerce retailer how they want to take the holistic approach towards progressive apps that comply with their engagement schemes and mobile commerce.

 Progressive web apps are best suited for online retailers who have an elaborate underlying structure and extensive range of products and services.

 Mobile commerce and brick-and-mortar stores have been rivals for a long time now.
 The offline stores had an edge up until a few years back.
 The tables have turned with time.

 When mobile commerce started providing strict competition, the smart retailers decided to use this factor to their advantage and embraced the mobile phone.
 They made their sites user-friendly and came up with apps.
 They have understood the importance of mobile commerce.

 Research has shown that since 2015, apps have been more useful in successfully turning traffic into sales as compared to retail websites.
 Mobile commerce is fast-paced and user-friendly, the two most coveted things our new tech-savvy generations want.

 In today’s fast-paced world, an optimized, accessible mobile design is the ultimate requirement.
-Online shopping through smartphones is growing at a record pace as the new and improved user experiences are garnering in more and more customers.
+Online shopping through smartphones is growing at a record pace as the new and improved user experiences are garnering more and more customers.

-With all the research and planning for improvements in this area that are going on, mobile commerce definitely has a bright future.
+With all the research and planning for improvements in this area that are going on, mobile commerce has a bright future.
 It already forms a major segment of digital commerce and is expected to grow even more in the upcoming years.